Bring Them Up

 Keep them present for your child by bringing them up.

-In my work, I have noticed that when children are given an opportunity to express their grief, sadness, love, joy, and any other feelings they may have, they are more able to create a container, or a safe space, for their grief and it less often spills into other spaces of their lives.
-This is especially helpful if they are struggling with feelings in spaces that are not as helpful to openly be grieving such as school or in their activities.
+In my work, I have noticed that when children are given an opportunity to express their grief, sadness, love, joy, and any other feelings they may have, they are more able to create a container, or a safe space, for their grief and it less often spills into other spaces of their lives in unhelpful ways.
+You bringing up the person that they are remembering can be especially helpful if they are struggling with expressing feelings in spaces that are not as helpful to be openly grieving such as school or in their activities.

 A friend watching their friend play baseball

 We may worry that bringing up someone who has died will remind them of the death.
-From what I have learned from grievers and from grieving myself is that our loved ones who have died are often in our thoughts.
-Bringing them up will not make remind them that their loved one has died, instead, it will acknowledge that their loved one lived and create a space where they feel safer to share how they feel.
-So, bring them up, talk about memories you share, and give space for them to bring them up too.
+Grievers often share that our loved ones who have died are often in our thoughts.
+Bringing them up will not make remind them that their loved one has died; they often say that this is something that they never forget.
+Bringing up the person they are remembering, acknowledges that this person lived and continues to be a presence in their life.
+It also creates a space where they may feel safer to share how they feel.
+So, bring them up, share memories, and give space for the child(ren) to bring them up too.

 The hope is that we can help them continue their bond.